suryakchoudhary/RTOS/CLASS/Commands.md

 - make -j(no. of processors) : For parallel compilation in esp32, compilation using all the proceaaors(CPU).

+- cp -R : To copy the whole content of the directory.

 # Commands To Set-Up esp32 IDF

 - **Step- 1:** sudo apt-get install git wget flex bison gperf python3 python3-pip python3-setuptools cmake ninja-build ccache libffi-dev libssl-dev dfu-util libusb-1.0-0